The Project Board

 Made up of representatives from Scottish Natural Heritage, Seafield Estate, the RSPB, Cairngorms National Park Authority, Forestry Commission Scotland and the Game & Wildlife Conservation Trust; together the group are identifying and developing opportunities to create and enhance more woodland habitat for capercaillie within the Cairngorms National Park and help people secure funding for this work.
 They’re also shaping plans to assess the genetic health of capercaillie in addition to overseeing monitoring work through lek surveys and brood counts, and the mapping of predator control with the Cairngorms National Park.

 Carrbridge Capercaillie Working Group

-Including eight residents from the village of Carrbridge, the group is helping to guide and support the project’s pilot work in Carrbridge.
+Including residents from the village of Carrbridge, the group is helping to guide and support the project’s pilot work in Carrbridge.
 This work includes piloting a Capercaillie Community Ranger, local volunteering, woodland signage, local story mapping, public events and activities and community recreation planning.
 The working group themselves are also a pilot.
 You can find group’s latest actions here.

 Carrbridge Capercaillie Community Ranger